devEMEL/Encodeclub-Homework-2/README.md

 # Asset Functions

-This file contains all the asset functions in ASC.
+This file contains all the asset functions in ASC1.